Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.

-Shortly before Audrey Hepburn died of colon cancer January 1993, Hepburn gave Hubert de Givenchy more than 25-dresses he had made for her.
+Shortly before Audrey Hepburn died of colon cancer in January 1993, Hepburn gave Hubert de Givenchy more than 25 dresses he had made for her.
 He distributed the dresses one by one to museums around the world.

 Style Icon, Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
-Audrey quote, “Nothing is impossible, the word itself says “I’m possible”!
+Audrey quotes, “Nothing is impossible; the word itself says “I’m possible”!

-Audrey Hepburn and Hubert de Givenchy: An Elegant Friendship will debut in three museums in Morges, Switzerland beginning May 20 and running through September 17.
-The museum exhibitions will feature more than 50 original gowns, hats and accessories plus 60 original, previously unseen sketches and photographs celebrating the lives and work of the actress and designer.
+Audrey Hepburn and Hubert de Givenchy: An Elegant Friendship will debut in three museums in Morges, Switzerland, beginning May 20 and running through September 17.
+The museum exhibitions will feature more than 50 original gowns, hats, and accessories, plus 60 original, previously unseen sketches and photographs celebrating the actress’s and designer’s lives and work.

 Remembering Style Icon: Audrey Hepburn.
 The actress is strolling with her partner Robert Wolders in the gardens of Villa Borghese in Rome, Italy, February 1982.
 Image: The Fashion of Audrey.

-Audrey married twice, first to the actor Mel Ferrier (September 25, 1954 – December 5, 1954) with whom she had one the birth of one son, Sean.
-She would have a marriage again to Andrea Dotti (January 18, 1969 – September 21, 1982) and have another son with him, Luca.
+Audrey married twice, first to the actor Mel Ferrier (September 25, 1954 – December 5, 1954), with whom she had the birth of one son, Sean.
+She would have a marriage again to Andrea Dotti (January 18, 1969 – September 21, 1982) and had another son with him, Luca.
 When she passed away in 1993, at 63, her partner was Robert Wolders.

 May 4th is the 24th anniversary of Audrey Hepburn’s death.
-She is still iconic and influential whether her films or clothing.
-Now that what I call a true style icon.
+She is still iconic and influential, whether in her films or clothing.
+Now, that is what I call a true style icon.